How to write an affirmation letter to yourself? Examples and tips to guide you

 - Alternatively, you can check out our Daily Positive Affirmations Cards which are designed and organized for you.
 All you need to do is print them and take them everywhere you go!

 - Be patient!
 It usually takes a month or so to see changes.

 Benefits of writing an affirmation letter to yourself

 I feel like we often neglect to look internally for motivation and power.
 We tend to look outside ourselves for guidance, which is nothing wrong, but sometimes, we can make use of what we have to help us get to where we want.

-Our intuition and our higher self is found deep within our subconsciousness, which we can tap into or alter to our own benefits.
+Our intuition and our higher self are found deep within our subconsciousness, which we can tap into or alter to our own benefit.
 By reciting daily affirmations or in this case, writing an affirmation to yourself, you connect to this inner guidance even more effectively.

 When you start practicing affirmations, something changes inside you.
 How long affirmations take to work will vary, but over time, you can expect to become:

 - More positive about yourself

 - Achieve goals you never thought you could